Ask a doctor about a prescription for ADYNOVI 3000 IU/5 mL POWDER AND SOLVENT FOR INJECTABLE SOLUTION

 Do not freeze.

-Store blister in the outer packaging to protect it from light.
+Keep the blister in the outer packaging to protect from light.

-During its period of validity, the vial of powder can be stored at room temperature (up to 30 °C) for a single period that does not exceed 3 months.
-In that case, this medication expires at the end of this 3-month period or on the expiration date printed on the product vial, whichever occurs first.
-Please note on the outer packaging the date of the end of the 3-month storage period at room temperature.
-The medication cannot be refrigerated again after being stored at room temperature.
-Do not refrigerate the medication after preparation.
+During its validity period, the powder vial can be stored at room temperature (up to 30°C) for a single period not exceeding 3 months.
+In this case, the medicine expires at the end of this 3-month period or on the expiry date printed on the product vial, whichever comes first.
+Please note the end date of the 3-month storage period at room temperature on the outer packaging.
+The medicine cannot be refrigerated again after storage at room temperature.
+Do not refrigerate the medicine after preparation.

-Use the medication within 3 hours after complete dissolution of the powder.
+Use the medicine within 3 hours after complete dissolution of the powder.

-This medication is for single use.
-Dispose of unused solution properly
+This medicine is for single use only.
+Dispose of any unused solution properly.

 Composition of ADYNOVI

-ADYNOVI is supplied as a powder and solvent for injection (powder for solution for injection).
-The powder is a white to off-white powder that dissolves.
-The solvent is a colourless transparent solution.
-After reconstitution, the solution is transparent, colourless and free of foreign particles.
+ADYNOVI is supplied as a powder and solvent for solution for injection (powder for solution for injection).
+The powder is a white to off-white powder that crumbles.
+The solvent is a clear, colorless solution.
+After reconstitution, the solution is clear, colorless, and free of foreign particles.

 Baxalta Innovations GmbH